hrytsykyur/longboard-remote-project/README.md

 **Important**: This remote is still in development, and is far from perfect.
 Stay safe, and remember to wear protective gear!

-Now remote control support cheap esc, not only vesc.
-Added button for speed control and front light.
-Brake light now work automatically when you're driving(blinking) and constantly shine when idle.

 ## Update v2.0